Naereen/gym-nes-mario-bros/README.md

-# NESGym
+# OpenAI Gym for NES games + DQN with Keras to learn Mario Bros. from raw pixels

-An EXPERIMENTAL [openai-gym](https://gym.openai.com/) wrapper for NES games.
+- An **EXPERIMENTAL** [openai-gym](https://gym.openai.com/) wrapper for NES games.
+- With a Double Deep Q Network to learn how to play **Mario Bros.** game from 1983.

 # Installation
 > You can use a [`virtualenv`](http://virtualenv.pypa.io/) or a [`pipenv`](https://docs.pipenv.org/) if you want to install the dependencies in an isolated environment.